barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 The problem of IOB constraints can be addressed by applying Viterbi-style decoding with the transition matrix that defines the constraint.

-The problem of satisfying XML structure constraint is not yet well understood.
-But we can re-formulate it in the terms of interval nesting problem.
+The problem of satisfying XML structure constraint is just a bit more complicated.
+To understand it better, let usre-formulate it in the terms of interval nesting problem.

 ### XML tree as a set of nested intervals
 First, lets define the text content of an XML document.
 Text content is the text we get after removing all XML tags.